Services & Suggestions

 |How often should I change my toothbrush?||

 We recommend you replace your toothbrush every 3 to 4 months.
 Consider getting a new toothbrush sooner if you have been sick, especially if the toothbrush is stored close to other toothbrushes.
-When in doubt, look at the bristles.
-If they are frayed, they won’t clean teeth as thoroughly.
-Because children often brush more rigorously than adults, they may need their toothbrushes replaced more often.
+When in doubt, look at the bristles, if they are frayed, they won’t clean teeth as thoroughly and frayed bristles are a good sign that it’s time to replace.

 |What sort of toothbrush should I use?||